£

 In both cases, the goal is to silence the warnings and stop the vehicle going into limp mode or refusing to start.
 What they don’t tell you is that the underlying fault is still there — and the vehicle is now running outside the emissions standards it was approved for.

-3. Insurance and liability risks
+3. Insurance and Liability Risks

 • If a serious accident leads to an engineer’s report, a visible emulator box or obvious software tampering can give your insurer grounds to refuse a claim.